 “No,” he shook his head.
 “I don’t know how to swim.”

 His tone was so casual when he said this, it took a moment for his words to sink in.
 Over thirty years fishing on the ocean — on such a small vessel — and he didn’t know how to swim.
-Not that swimming would have done much good that far from shore — but still.
+Not that swimming would have done any good out there — but still.
 Looking out at the endless water, I couldn’t help but take a step back from the rail.

 In less than twenty minutes the ship grew from a spot on the horizon to a large wall of steel that passed about a quarter mile to the north of us.
 Even that was too close for comfort.
 It was an old freighter, pre-container, with a couple of hulking cranes standing on the deck.
 Streaks of rust stained the gray paint of its hull and superstructure and black exhaust pumped from a single vertical smokestack.
 The ship looked about as cared for as a garbage scow.
 I couldn’t see anyone on the deck, nobody waving from a window or a rail, and wondered if they even had a watch.
 Maybe he was dozing while the ship ran on autopilot.
 Full steam ahead and damn the jangadas.
-At that size and speed they would never know they hit us.
-Like a car driving over a pencil.
+At that size and speed they wouldn’t even know if they hit us, like a car driving over a pencil.

-We weren’t the only ones to hear the thrumming of its engine.
-Just before the ship reached us, the hatch cover scraped forward and Mamede’s head rose up.
-He stayed in the opening, arms draped over the coaming, and silently watched until the ship was safely astern.
-He then made a face that said, good riddance, and without a word, slipped back into the hold.
-The glare from the water blended the sea with the sky-blue deck, making it look as if he had just disappeared through a trap door in the ocean’s surface.
+We weren’t the only ones to hear the thrumming engine.
+Just before the ship reached us the hatch cover opened and Mamede’s head came up.
+He stayed in the opening, yawning, arms draped over the coaming, and silently watched until the ship was safely astern.
+He then made a face that said, good riddance, and without a word slipped back down into the hold.
+The glare from the water blended the sea with the sky-blue deck, making it look as if he had just disappeared through a trapdoor in the water’s surface.
 Mamede the magician and his travelling circus — step right this way.

 After that the bearded lady decided to call it a day.
 João was muttering to himself again, going from line to line as he slowly brought them in.
-When one of the hooks came out of the water bare, stripped clean of its bait, he enunciated a little more clearly: “OH, YOU SON OF A BITCH!”
+When one of the hooks came out of the water stripped clean of its bait, he enunciated a little more clearly: “OH, YOU SON OF A BITCH!”
 Then it was back to muttering.
-Once the lines were all rolled up and stored in his pouch, João vanished through the same trap door.
+Once the lines were all rolled up and stored in his pouch, he vanished through the same trapdoor.